-Mohamed A. Abdou, Director (Mechanical and Aerospace Engineering); Neil B. Morley, Associate Director (Mechanical and Aerospace Engineering); http://cestar.seas.ucla.edu enable energy research to become larger than the sum of its parts, promoting researcher teaming, expertise and equipment sharing, information exchange, and invited energy research seminars.
+Mohamed A. Abdou, Ph.D.
+(Mechanical and Aerospace Engineering), Director; Neil B. Morley, Ph.D.
+(Mechanical and Aerospace Engineering), Associate Director; http://cestar.seas.ucla.edu

+The Center for Energy Science and Technology Advanced Research (CESTAR) is an interdepartmental research center whose mission is to provide a common focal point for collaboration and synergism among researchers at UCLA involved in energy-related research.
+CESTAR helps enable energy research to become larger than the sum of its parts, promoting researcher teaming, expertise and equipment sharing, information exchange, and invited energy research seminars.
 CESTAR also provides a point of contact for those outside UCLA who are interested in learning about energy-related research conducted here.